dy/sprae/r&d.md

   + useful for :if, :each
   + useful to dispose listeners via :onunmount (opposed to hidden symbols)
-  - doesn't really solve disposal: if element is attached again, it would need to reattach removed listeners -> can be dolved via teardowns returned from updators -> nah, event listeners don't need collection, just make sure no refs to element remain
+  - doesn't really solve disposal: if element is attached again, it would need to reattach removed listeners -> can be solved via teardowns returned from updators -> nah, event listeners don't need collection, just make sure no refs to element remain
   + can be useful for lazy-loadings